Selecting the Correct Tools for Inspection

 Prepare several samples of defective and non-defective workpieces.

-To confirm the detectability with a vision system, it is effective to test it by using limit samples of defective and non-defective workpieces.
+To confirm the detectability with machine vision, it is effective to test it by using limit samples of defective and non-defective workpieces.

 Preparing several types of limit samples will make the result closer to the result on an actual line.